Written by paid journalists, staff writers, freelance writers. An article usually has just one author.

 Subscriptions are inexpensive.

 Written by unpaid specialists in the field, including professors and other researchers.
-An article usually has several authors.
+An article often has several authors.

 Written in specialized and technical language for academics and other specialists in the field to report research and analysis.